jklee7/DotNetCoreApiConfiguration/README.md

 FileNotFoundException: Could not load file or assembly 'Microsoft.AspNetCore, Version=2.1.1.0, Culture=neutral, PublicKeyToken=adb9793829ddae60'.
 The system cannot find the file specified.
 ```

-This was resolved using the method described in this StackOverflow [article][4].
+This was resolved using the method described in this StackOverflow [article][4]:
+- Change the test project's <Project> tag in the first line to use the web SDK (Microsoft.NET.Sdk.Web instead of Microsoft.NET.Sdk)
+- Add a package reference to Microsoft.AspNetCore.App (or .All if you are using that inside the web project) without specifying a version

 [1]: https://stackoverflow.com/questions/46940710/getting-value-from-appsettings-json-in-net-core